excellent reviews view over 10000 reviews

 height=

-The air filter on a chainsaw is located at the rear.
-Loosen the fasteners and remove the filter to inspect for any dirt.
-If it isn't too bad, a soap and water solution will be ok.
-If it's still not in a good condition after cleaning, it will need to be replaced.
+The air filter is located at the rear of the chainsaw.
+Loosen the fasteners to remove it and check for dirt.
+If it’s not too dirty, a soap and water solution can clean it.
+If it remains in poor condition after cleaning, replace it.

 Clogged Carburettor